SURFnet/ooapi-tester/README.md

 # OOAPI Tester

 This is a simple tool to test an OOAPI endpoint using the SURFeduhub gateway.
 Right now it only tests whether an endpoint is compatible with the [RIO](https://www.rio-onderwijs.nl/) functionality of [SURFeduhub](https://www.surf.nl/surfeduhub).
-Right now it tests if the following paths work and provide the correct responses:
+It tests if the following paths work and provide the correct responses:

 | Path                                                                                | Test                                                                                      |
 | ----------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------- |